-The Woodland Workbook is a collection of more than 50 publications prepared by the Oregon State University Extension Service specifically for owners and managers of private, nonindustrial woodlands.
-The Workbook is organized into 10 sections containing information of long-range and day-to-day value for anyone interested in wise management, conservation, and use of woodland properties.
-The sections are Management Planning, Forest Measurements, Reforestation, Stand Management, Logging, Marketing Forest Products, Multiple Use, Forestry Issues, Business Management, and Woodland Assistance.
+The Woodland Workbook is a collection of publications prepared by the Oregon State University Extension Service specifically for owners and managers of private, nonindustrial woodlands.
+The Workbook is organized into 11 sections, containing information of long-range and day-to-day value for anyone interested in wise management, conservation, and use of woodland properties.
+It's available in a three-ring binder with tabbed dividers for each section.